gavinlaking/troo/README.md

     https://trello.com/1/connect?key=your_key_here&name=troo&response_type=token&scope=read,write

 4) Add your authentication tokens to the configuration file `.trooconf` in your home directory.
-(This file will be created for you the first time you run `troo init`)
+(This file will be created for you the first time you run `troo wizard`)

 5) Have fun, and tweet me @gavinlaking if you like it.